SayakaIsBaka/LR2ArenaEx/LR2ArenaEx/standalone/README.md

 ## Build

-This project uses Cmake (3.14 or newer required).
+This project uses CMake (3.14 or newer required).
 ```bash
 mkdir build
 cd build
 cmake ..
 make
 ```
-Alternatively, use the Cmake extension in VS Code which does most of the work for you.
+Alternatively, use the CMake extension in VS Code which does most of the work for you.

 ## Libraries